Exact solution of TASEP and variants with inhomogeneous speeds and memory lengths: Application to particle systems

 (here we have shifted the variables $v$ and $z$ by $1$ compared to their formulas).
-This formula was derived in that paper slightly differently, by finding explicitly the biorthogonal functions $\Phi^n_k$ and computing $K^{(n)}(x,x')=\sum_{k=0}^{n-1}\Psi^n_k(x)\Phi^n_k(x')$.
+This formula was derived in that paper slightly differently, by finding explicitly the biorthogonal functions $\Phi^n_k$ and computing $K_{\BFS}^{(n)}(x,x')=\sum_{k=0}^{n-1}\Psi^n_k(x)\Phi^n_k(x')$.

-We are going to show now how the formula for the kernel \eqref{eq:kernel-two-speed} which we derived in the preceding subsection can be written in the same way, up to conjugation by $\theta^{x}$.
-For brevity, and since in the general case the computations are more involved, we will only demonstrate this in the case $M=1$.
+We are going to show now how the formula for the kernel \eqref{eq:kernel-two-speed} which we derived in the preceding subsection can be written in the same way up to conjugation by $\theta^{x}$ (i.e., we will show that $K^{(n)}(x,x') = \theta^{x - x'} K_{\BFS}^{(n)}(x,x')$).
+For brevity, since in the general case the computations are more involved, we will only demonstrate this in the case $M=1$.
 In this case computing the residue at the simple pole $z = v$ and changing the order of integration, the preceding formula turns into

 Computing the residues at the simple poles $v = \alpha$, changing the variable $z$ to $v$ and summing the two double integrals we get

 Next consider our formula \eqref{eq:kernel-two-speed-M1} in this setting,